timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ### Generating and Saving the HTML Report

 $frag is piped into ConvertTo-Html.
 Using the -Title, -PreContent, and -Head parameters of ConvertTo-Html, the CSS in $head is used to present the $frag information and display it in a table.

+This information is then piped to [Out-File](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/out-file?view=powershell-6) and saved to $outputlocation.

+I then call [Invoke-Item](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/invoke-item?view=powershell-6) $outputlocation to open the HTML document automatically.

 ```PowerShell
 #Convert captured servers into HTML as per formatting and information required.